ecomplus/storefront/README.md

 ## Installation

-You can install the package with bundlers such as Webpack and Browserify, or install from CNDs like jsDelivr or UNPKG.
+You can install the package with bundlers such as Webpack and Browserify, or load from CNDs like jsDelivr or UNPKG.

 ### With bundlers